 In Washington state, disorderly conduct is a criminal offense.
-While many people don’t see it as being serious when compared with other crimes, it’s serious enough to land you in jail and leave a permanent mark on your record.
-When you aren’t accustomed to facing criminal charges, a disorderly conduct charge is serious indeed.
+While you may not see it as being serious when compared with other crimes, it’s serious enough to land you in jail and leave a permanent mark on your record that will appear on a background check.

-Perhaps one of the most prominent facts about disorderly conduct charges is that they are frequently levied under questionable circumstances.
-Because the act of disorderly conduct is defined in a fairly broad manner under Washington law, police sometimes use it in situations where it isn’t really warranted.
+Disorderly conduct charges, either being arrested or issued a criminal citation by a police officer, are frequently brought about under questionable circumstances.
+Because the act of disorderly conduct is defined in a fairly broad manner under Washington law, police will use it in situations where it isn’t really warranted.

 Washington Disorderly Conduct Laws